Frequently Asked Questions & User Manuals

 Your ARC monitored alarm system transmits signals to our NSI approved Alarm Receiving Centre (ARC).

-In all cases, in compliance to current Police policy, all signalls are frozen for 120 seconds, this is to reduce false calls when clients do not switch off their alarm system either quickly enough or misoperate the system.
-Where required the duty ARC opearator will contact the homeowner or keyholder and if required send a Police, Fire or Keyholder response.
+In all cases, in compliance to current Police policy and your Insurance requirements.
+In compliance to the current “Standard” as implemented by the National Police Policy, all signals received from a protected property are frozen for 120 seconds, this is to reduce false calls when clients do not switch off their alarm system either quickly enough or mis-operate the system.
+Where required the duty ARC opearator will contact the homeowner and or key holder and if required send a Police or Fire response.

 In case of Police response, this will only be given when 2 or more devices, other than those on the entry exit route are actiavated within a 30 minute period, should only a single device be activated during the 30 minute default period, then the timer will be reset